 Wario isn’t your typical heavyweight fighter – sure, his attacks pack a punch (with his smashes being among the strongest in the game), but he also has a small frame, high mobility, and a deceptively good recovery potential.
 Wario’s neutral special, Chomp, is another interesting tool that serves as a fast command grab.
 In addition to dealing damage to enemies, Chomp allows Wario to eat certain projectiles to recover health.
 Wario also has a solid jab and even better tilts: his forward tilt has decent range and power, while his up tilt is a flashy way to catch falling opponents.

-Wario is an effective amiibo whose unique strengths break the norm of heavyweight fighters.
-It might take a bit of extra work to hone Wario’s skills, but with patience and proper training, he can meet and even exceed the abilities of any opponent.
+Wario is an effective contender whose unique strengths break the norm of heavyweight fighters.
+It might take a bit of extra work to hone Wario’s skills, but with patience and proper training, he can meet and even exceed the abilities of most opponents.

 Section 2: Recommended Equipment